mosaicml/llm-foundry/TUTORIAL.md

 - `flash` cannot accept an attention bias and therefore cannot be used with methods which require it such as ALiBi.

 #### What is `triton-pre-mlir`?
-Torch2 installs and requires a specific version of [Triton](https://openai.com/research/triton).
+- Torch2 installs and requires a specific version of [Triton](https://openai.com/research/triton).
-`attn_config.attn_impl=triton` requires an old, incompatible version of triton.
+  `attn_config.attn_impl=triton` requires a different version of triton.
   As a result, you can either use torch2 or `attn_impl=triton`.
   To enable both, we fork triton and make it pip installable as `triton-pre-mlir`.
-[`attn_impl=triton` can then use `triton-pre-mlir`](https://github.com/mosaicml/llm-foundry/blob/main/llmfoundry/models/layers/flash_attn_triton.py#L49) leaving the version of triton required for torch2 intact.
+  `attn_impl=triton` can then use `triton-pre-mlir` leaving the version of triton required for torch2 intact.

 #### Known issue with sm86+ GPUs
-Under the hood, part of `triton-pre-mlir` compile path uses LLVM11.
+- Under the hood, part of `triton-pre-mlir` compile path uses LLVM11.
   H100 GPUs (sm90 GPUs) are not formally supported until LLVM15 (technically it doesn't support anything sm86+).
   Updating the LLVM version used by `triton-pre-mlir` to LLVM13 seems to be relatively easy.
   Updating to LLVM14 (or LLVM15) cannot be done because there are breaking changes.
   What is the result of this?
 Although sm89+ is not **formally** supported until LLVM15, our testing on H100 GPUs shows that `attn_impl=triton` still works well and still runs fast.
 The only issue is that when the network is starting to run, LLVM might throw a warning like: `'sm_90' is not a recognized processor for this target (ignoring processor)`.
 This warning does not seem to effect performance.

 ### Can I finetune using PEFT / LORA?
 - The LLM Foundry codebase does not directly have examples of PEFT or LORA workflows.
 However, our MPT model is a subclass of HuggingFace `PretrainedModel`, and we are working on adding the remaining features to enable HuggingFace’s [PEFT](https://huggingface.co/docs/peft/index) / [LORA](https://huggingface.co/docs/peft/conceptual_guides/lora) workflows for MPT.